If you’ll be visiting Magic Kingdom, the nighttime fireworks shows are a definite “must do”.

 Disney’s Not-So-Spooky Spectacular (fireworks extravaganza) typically takes place at 10:15 p.m. on party nights.

-Minnie’s Wonderful Christmastime Fireworks (Mickey’s Very Merry Christmas Party)
+Minnie’s Wonderful Christmastime Fireworks (Mickey’s Very Merry Christmas Party & Disney Very Merriest After Hours)

 Like many of the other fireworks shows, this one also features a combination of projections and fireworks.

-Note: For most of November and December, this show can be seen during Mickey’s Very Merry Christmas Party (which requires a ticket).
+Note: For most of November and December, this show can be seen during a specially ticketed event.
 But if you are traveling closer to Christmas, you can see it for free since Disney typically shows it nightly during the last week before the holiday.

 Tips for Magic Kingdom Fireworks